DamienHarper/auditor-bundle/README.md

 bin/console audit:clean 18
 ```

-It is also possible to bypass the confirmation and make the command un-interactive if you plan to schedule it (ie. cron)
+It is also possible to bypass the confirmation and make the command non-interactive
+if you plan to schedule it (ie. cron)

 ```bash
 # symfony < 3.4